3 months Premium FREE

 ⚠ What to Watch

-- • Negligible dividend yield of 0.35% falls drastically short of the strategy's minimum 3% threshold for meaningful income generation.
+- • The negligible dividend yield of 0.35% falls drastically short of the minimum 3% threshold required for meaningful income generation under this strategy.

-- • Valuation multiples are severely stretched at a P/E of 38.07, vastly exceeding the strategy's target 8-15x range.
+- • Valuation multiples are severely stretched relative to dividend value parameters, with a TTM P/E of 36.58 vastly exceeding the target 8-15x range.

 📊 Historical Trends (10 Years)